← Blog

 The right journal app is the one you'll open tomorrow morning.
 A perfectly private app you don't use is worse than a slightly leaky one you use daily.
 But within "apps you'll actually use," there's no good reason to settle for "encrypted at rest" in 2026.
 Real E2EE is no longer exotic, and the privacy floor for a journal - the place you write things you wouldn't say out loud - should be high.

-If you want to try the privacy-first option without a tutorial, Jottii is here.
-And if you have feedback on this comparison — including ways we've been unfair to a competitor — write us.
+If you mostly write words and want zero-knowledge privacy at the lowest honest price, Jottii is here - 7-day no-card trial, then $5/mo, $49/yr, or $99 once.
+If you have feedback on this comparison - including ways we've been unfair to a competitor - write us.
 We'll update.